Rollover Truck Accident Lawyers in Atlanta

 Our husband and wife legal team at Grant Law Office takes a thorough approach to each case we handle, with strategic thought and planning.
 We are not a high-volume firm, and each case we take on will receive the individual attention it deserves.
 We offer a free consultation with no time limit or obligation.

 Truck rollovers can cause serious injuries to other motorists and their passengers sharing the roadways.
-If you or your loved one has been seriously hurt in a rollover truck accident, call us today at (404) 995-3955.
+If you or your loved one has been seriously hurt in an Atlanta rollover truck accident, call us today at (404) 995-3955.